WTMBerlin/jscc-welcomeguide/README.md

 Node.js is an open-source, cross-platform, JavaScript run-time environment that executes JavaScript code outside of a browser.
 In an easier to understand explanation, Node.js is a JavaScript runtime environment that includes everything you need to execute a program written in JavaScript, and is what we will use to create our applications on this course.

-On [this website](https://nodejs.org/en/) you can find the links for installing the latest version of Node.js on your Windows or masOs machine.
+On [this website](https://nodejs.org/en/) you can find the links for installing the latest version of Node.js on your Windows or macOS machine.

 On macOS you can also install it via [Homebrew](https://brew.sh/).
 First run the following command to install Homebrew in your machine (copy and paste it on a Terminal window and click enter):